terascope/teraslice/docs/packages/data-mate/overview.md

 ### toKebabCase

-`toKebabCase(input) - Will convert a string, or an array of strings to kebab case`
+`toKebabCase(input, context) - Will convert a string, or an array of strings to kebab case`

 `returns null if input is null/undefined`